uinix-js/uinix-fp/readme.md

 - [`prop`](https://github.com/uinix-js/uinix-fp/tree/main/packages/uinix-fp-prop)
 - [`props`](https://github.com/uinix-js/uinix-fp/tree/main/packages/uinix-fp-props)

+There are no default exports.

 APIs are explorable via [JSDoc]-based [Typescript] typings accompanying the source code.

 ## Project

 ### Goals
-`uinix-fp` is fundamentally just a *simple JS library of utilities*.
+uinix-fp is fundamentally just a *simple JS library of utilities*.
 It aims to be JS-first and avoid opinionated domain-specific APIs.

-`uinix-fp` programs follow the [Unix philosophy], with each program maintaining simple and clear responsibilities, while remaining interoperable with other program and most importantly with core JS.
+uinix-fp programs follow the [Unix philosophy], with each program maintaining simple and clear responsibilities, while remaining interoperable with other program and most importantly with core JS.

 Strict formalization of FP principles and typings should not impede on the primary goal of providing a minimal set of utilities to help express common JS programs in functional form.
-If you are looking for a formal and rigorous set of FP utilities, please explore other libraries such as [`sanctuary`][sanctuary] and [`fp-ts`][fp-ts].
+If you are looking for a formal and rigorous set of FP utilities, please explore other libraries such as [sanctuary] and [fp-ts].

+## Types

+uinix-fp ships with [Typescript] declarations, compiled and emitted when installed.
+The source code is pure Javascript.

 ### Version
-`uinix-fp` adheres to [semver] starting at 1.0.0.
+uinix-fp adheres to [semver] starting at 1.0.0.

+**Note:** uinix-fp is a *JS-first* project.
+[Typescript] types are provided as a supplementary convenience for the TS community.
+Changes in typings will always be treated as [semver] fixes.

 ### Contribute
-`uinix-fp` is a collection of smaller FP utilities managed under a monorepo of [packages].
+uinix-fp is a collection of smaller FP utilities managed under a monorepo of [packages].

 Install dependencies with `npm i` and run tests with `npm test`.
 You can also run other NPM scripts (e.g. `lint`) from the root of the monorepo.

 ### Related
-- [`uinix-js`][uinix-js]
+- [uinix-js][uinix-js]
-- [`sanctuary`][sanctuary]
+- [sanctuary][sanctuary]
-- [`fp-ts`][fp-ts]
+- [fp-ts][fp-ts]
-- [`combinator-js`][combinator-js]
+- [combinator-js][combinator-js]

 ### License